Chapter 2:

 “You better watch yourself, boy!”
 The woman yelled as she got back into her own car.

-Nicolaus sat in the car with Amala as the one woman from before drove by, looking angry and gesturing that she was watching him.
+Nicolaus and Amala sat in their seats watching the one woman from before drive by, gesturing that she was watching him.
 The two remained totally silent for a few minutes without so much as making eye contact.
-Nicolaus pulled a napkin out of the glovebox and pressed it over the wound on his face.
+Nicolaus pulled a napkin out of the glovebox and pressed it over the profusely bleeding wound on his face.

 “Sorry.”
 Amala sincerely said as she lowered her head.